Asking for reviews can be tough.

 Where do you want your guests to review you online?
 The perfect guest would go everywhere, of course.
 Tagging you in photos, liking pages, and leaving reviews scattered across the world (wide web).
 But for most of your guests you’re going to need to give them one easy channel to follow – a barrage of links may confuse them.

 Your Wherewolf digital waiver automatically invites guests to leave an online review.
 Our template allows you to choose a featured link to grab their attention – whether you’re trying to get more Facebook engagement this month, or more reviews on Google, you can promote it here.
 Scroll down to see three different businesses who are trying to grow a presence on each platform.

-The time that you send your follow-up email is going to make a difference – ideally, you’d want this to occur within the same day of the guest leaving, so the memory is fresh in their mind and enthusiasm is high.
+The time that you send your follow-up email is going to make a difference – ideally, you’d want this to occur within a day of the guest’s experience, so the memory is fresh in their mind and enthusiasm is high.
 Wherewolf digital waivers send follow-up emails the day after the guest’s experience by default, but we can customize this!

 Some Wherewolf users use an active dashboard, which tracks the time they leave your operation too.
 When the experience for these guests is finalised (e.g., they have returned from a multi-day trip with your kayak, or checked back in after a day hike and are heading home), we add them to the follow-up email queue.
 This means that if the experience varies in duration, you can always make sure you’re sending a follow-up email after they’ve left.